manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex2_AttackSim_PW_attack.md

 12. In your browser session where you are logged in as Holly Dickson, you should still be on the **Attack simulation training** page.
 If the **Drive by URL - Free offer** simulation does not appear in the **Recent Simulations** list, select the **Refresh** icon to the left of the URL on the address bar.
 The **Drive by URL - Free offer** simulation should now appear.
 Select the **Drive by URL - Free offer** simulation to view the diagnostic results that were captured for this simulation.

 13. A **Drive by URL - Free offer** page should appear.
 Review all the information collected for this simulated attack.
-When you're finished, select the **X** in the upper right hand corner of the window to close it.
+When you're finished, select the **X** in the upper right-hand corner of the window to close it.

 14. Leave your browser open in LON-CL1 and do not close any of the tabs.